 Wet Season vs. Dry Season Bali

-This season spans technically from November-Feb/March although the best time to go is January-March, as the rain has stopped (for the most part) and the swells are very consistently 3-6ft.
+The Wet Season spans technically from November-Feb/March—although the best time to go is January-March, as the rain has stopped (for the most part) and the swells are very consistently 3-6ft.

 This season is best surfed on the East-Coast of Bali, as the winds are almost always blowing from the East.
 This is definitely the season to come and get less crowded waves.